jbilander/SDBox-Mini/README.md

 ### Caveats

 One caveat to keep in mind when building and programming Rev.2A (the first revision of the Mini) is the flashing of the fw can't be done with U4 chip in place as it drives/conflicts with MISO on ICSP (In-Circuit Serial Programming).
-Perhaps this can be fixed by replacing `74LVC1G17` with `74LVC1G07` and a pull-up between the IC and the AVR.
-I don't know, but right now the fw-flashing has to be done before soldering U4 in position.
+For Rev. 2B PCB use 74AHCT1G126 instead of 74LVC1G17, same package/footprint.
+This solves the flashing conflict problem.
+You put a Jumper-shunt on JP1 (on Rev 2B PCB) while flashing and remove it afterwards.

 ***